Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Right, right, right.

-Yeah, because Hector's pointing out, well, Thailand has an Air Force.
+Yeah, because Hector's pointing out, well, Thailand has an air force.

 Michael says, we should be surprised that an English politician has a reading comprehension of an eight-year-old.

-So it seems there's a passive low IQ, at least in Labour.
+Jeremy Corbyn barely passed out of secondary school, so it seems there's a pass of low IQ, at least in Labour.

 Okay, I'm going to look that up.